-Eve Johnson is a postgraduate student who will begin a PhD in medieval literature at Swansea University in October 2021.
+Eve Johnson is an English Literature (medieval literature) PhD student at Swansea University.
 Her research interests include medieval women's writing, anchoritic life, mystical writings, Chaucer, and hagiography.

 Professor Daniel G. Williams